Homework Tips and Suggestions

 Suggestions for supporting your child with math homework:

 • Show some interest in the topics being studied and practiced.
 The strongest mathematicians often have parents who try to solve problems together.

 • Ask what was studied in class.

-• Suggest that she “use what she knows.”
+• Suggest that they “use what they know.”
 Usually a student knows something about the problem and can use that to begin.

 • Avoid trying to teach the student how to solve a problem.
 Usually the child ends up feeling in-between a teacher’s approach and philosophy and a parent’s, and this creates anxiety in the student.

 • If there are mistakes, just say so.
 Don’t point out where or what they are.
 Support your child’s independence and study skills.
-Let him look over his own work and find the mistakes.
+Let them look over their own work and find the mistakes.

 • Encourage your child to ask the questions that he may have and to get the help he may need.